Flight-Free-UK/flight_free_uk_website/source/posts/my-no-fly-year-1.html.markdown

 Though I have had to fly again to visit my family, it has become almost second nature to look for low-carbon ways of travelling wherever I go.
 Air travel is my last option when choosing how to get around.

-> Air travel is my last option when choosing how to get around.
+> Air travel is now my last option when choosing how to get around.

 I have also met incredibly interesting people when I travel.
 For some reason, airports and planes seem to make people less communicative, or perhaps more stressed.